ceandrade/brkga_mp_ipr_cpp/src_docs/src/rst/page_guide.rst

     }

 .. note::

     Pre-allocation and multi-threading only make sense for large data structures and time-consuming decoders.
 Otherwise, the code spends too much time on context switching and system calls.

 .. warning::

     Multi-threading consumes many resources of the machine and have diminishing returns.
 I recommend using **at most the number of physical cores** (may -1) to avoid racing and too much context switching.
 You must test which is the best option for your case.
 In my experience, complex decoders benefit more from multi-threading than simple and fast decoders.

-.. _doxid-guide_1guide_tips_multi_thread_mating:
+.. _doxid-guide_guide_tips_multi_thread_mating:

 Multi-thread mating
 -------------------------------------------------------------------------------